ouss1002/feedreader/README.md

 - hides and shows physically ?
 (Additional test for CSS)

 #### 3. Initial Entries
-- The feed has at least one entry ?
+- Does the feed have at least one entry ?

 #### 4. New Feed Sekection
-- The feed changes when clicking on another feed link in the menu ?
+- Does the feed change when clicking on another feed link in the menu ?